 New staff presents positivity

-Pictured left is the new Latin teacher Don Swanbeck grading a students
+Pictured left is the new Latin teacher Don Swanbeck grading a student's

 work.
 Pictured right is the new Special Education Department Head Beth Cooke.